My Name Is Legion (short story collection)

-Plot summary
+Background

-The protagonist of these stories is involved in the creation of a global computer network designed to give ultimate economic control by keeping track of all human activity.
-Just before the system goes live, the hero expresses his concerns about the possible misuse of such power to his superior, who gives the hero the chance to destroy his personal data before it is to be entered into the system.
-In taking this step the hero becomes non-existent as far as the system is concerned.
+The protagonist of these stories is involved in the creation of a global computer network designed to give ultimate economic control by tracking all human activity.
+Just before the system goes live, the hero expresses concerns about the possible misuse of such power to his superior, who gives him a chance to destroy his personal data before it is entered into the system.
+In taking this step, the hero becomes non-existent as far as the system is concerned.
 Using backdoors in the central network, the hero is able to create identities for himself as needed.
-With this freedom he sets himself up as a freelance investigator and problem solver.
+With this freedom, he establishes himself as a freelance investigator and problem solver.

 Stories

-The following stories are included in the anthology:
+The following stories are included in the book: